 My new design assistant had to check out the workmanship.
 She’s not allowed in my bedroom much at the moment – too much to get into, chew and pee on.
 But she enjoys a periodic visit!

-A huge thanks to JAB Ansteotz for this beautiful Tizian Cotton Velvet Fabric and Cathy of Cathy’s Concepts for the beautiful workmanship.
+A huge thanks to JAB Ansteotz for this beautiful Tizian Cotton Velvet Fabric and my upholsterer for the beautiful workmanship.
 And to my bff Rob for not only giving me his mom Zoe’s chair, but also gifting me the price of the upholstery work as a birthday present.
 Zoe was a lovely, gracious and vibrant woman who also happened to have great taste and I’m so happy that I have a piece of her with me.

 Have I inspired you to reupholster an old chair?
 You must have one hanging around that could use a refresh!